Curious about my diet? Today I’m sharing a pescatarian for beginners’ guide including why I eat the way I do and how it could possibly help you too.

 Here are quick links to the recipes…

 This is the beginning of my Pescatarian Diet series!
-Next week I’ll be sharing 15 of my most favorite pescatarian dinner recipes including EASY ways to cook fish and seafood.
-I’ll also be sharing meal planning tips and a meal planner with a grocery list in the coming weeks so stay tuned.
+Also, check out my 15 of my most favorite pescatarian dinner recipes including EASY ways to cook fish and seafood.
+I’ll also have meal planning tips and a meal planner with a grocery list!

 A Starters Guide to Becoming a Pescatarian